 - Sharing a table containing the top performing countries in a Google Ads account.

 Simply sharing a table provides the client with the data they need to generate insights, but doesn't go far enough.
-In comparison, highlighting a particular country, offering a case for expansion, and providing clear action steps, puts the client in a position to approve the suggestion and keep moving towards achieving their goals.
+In comparison, highlighting a particular country, offering a case for expansion, and providing clear action steps, puts the client in a position to approve the suggestion without adding more work to their plate.

 Comments play an essential role in providing the context clients need to understand account performance.
 There are a few important things to remember here: